Content from Read case data

 6 region 0.0000 0.0000 0.0000 1.0000 0

-The results provide an overview of the content of every column, including column names, and the percent of some data types per column.
-You can see that the column names in the dataset are descriptive but lack consistency, as some they are composed of multiple words separated by white spaces.
-Additionally, some columns contain more than one data type, and there are missing values in others.
+The results provide an overview of the content of all character columns, including column names, and the percent of some data types within them.
+You can see that the column names in the dataset are descriptive but lack consistency.
+Some are composed of multiple words separated by white spaces.
+Additionally, some columns contain more than one data type, and there are missing values in the form of an empty string in others.

 Common operations